For this chicken pasta dinner, the pasta, chicken, and creamy sauce cook right in the baking dish for an easy one-pan meal.

 - The pasta has to be fully submerged in enough liquid (4 cups in this case)

-- The liquid has to come to a boil in the oven (or it will take a looong time for the pasta to soften)
+- The liquid has to come to a boil in the oven (or it will take a long time for the pasta to soften)

 Using a deep, 9×13-inch casserole dish is key.
 It’s wide and deep enough to fit enough liquid for submerging the fettuccine, but still shallow enough to allow the liquid to come to a boil when tightly covered with aluminum foil (another crucial step).

-Pour four cups of the chicken stock into the casserole dish and stir in one teaspoon of the salt.
+Pour 3 cups of chicken stock and 1 cup of water into the casserole dish and stir in one teaspoon of salt.
 Add the fettuccine and swish it around so that the liquid can seep between every noodle.
-Add the chicken tenderloin pieces on top of the fettuccine, cover the dish TIGHTLY with aluminum foil to prevent any evaporation, and bake for 30 minutes.
-While this is in the oven, grate the Parmesan cheese and combine the ingredients for the sauce.
+Add the chicken tenderloin pieces on top of the fettuccine, and then cover the dish TIGHTLY with aluminum foil to prevent any evaporation.
+Bake it for 30 minutes.
+While this is in the oven, you grate the Parmesan cheese and combine the ingredients for the sauce.

-In a 4-cup glass measuring cup, like this one, whisk together the remaining chicken stock, remaining salt, the cornstarch, butter, cream, black pepper, and garlic powder until no lumps remain.
-DO NOT add the cheese to this mixture; it will be added separately.
+In a 4-cup glass measuring cup, like this one, whisk together a cup of chicken stock, cream, some salt, and the cornstarch, black pepper, and garlic powder until no lumps remain.
+DO NOT add the cheese to this mixture.
+It’s weird but true that not whisking the cheese into the sauce makes for a better sauce later.

-At first, the Alfredo sauce ingredients will look liquidy, and you’ll probably wonder how it’s going to turn into that decadent, creamy, clingy, cheesy kind of sauce that’s expected for an Alfredo.
+Now, at first, the sauce ingredients will look liquidy, and you’ll probably wonder how it’s going to turn into that decadent, creamy, clingy, cheesy kind of sauce that’s expected for an Alfredo.
 The magic happens in the oven, thanks to the little bit of cornstarch that was added.
+So just keep going.
+It’s going to work out great!

-Remove the dish from the oven, uncover, and toss the pasta again; a creamy, cheesy sauce will be clinging to every noodle.
-Let this stand for five minutes before serving to allow the sauce to fully thicken.
-This Chicken Fettuccine Alfredo is best when eaten immediately.
+Remove the dish from the oven, uncover, and toss the pasta again.
+You’ll see a creamy, cheesy sauce clinging to every noodle.
+Let this stand uncovered for five minutes before serving to allow the sauce to fully thicken.
+Don’t skip this resting step.
+It makes a big difference.
+But then you can dig in.
+This chicken pasta bake is best when eaten immediately.

 In theory, you can use this oven technique (and the sauce) with any pasta shape, however different shapes will have different cook times and require different amounts of liquid, as you’ll see in my No-Boil Pasta Bake and my No-Boil Baked Feta Pasta.
 Tag me in your experiments as you try different pasta shapes, I’d love to see your results and combinations!